What you can bring home to Canada

 Strollers must meet labelling and performance requirements.

 Toys must meet mechanical, electrical, toxicological and flammability requirements.
-For more information, see Toys and Toy Boxes.
+For more information, see Safety Requirements for Children's Toys and Related Products.

 Hockey helmets and face protectors must meet the requirements of standards published by the Canadian Standards Association (CSA).